 The Nature Centre is well worth a stop in.
 We left 2 of our group in there while me and mum completed the challenge and they loved it.
 At the back of the Nature Centre is an indoor viewing area.
 There are lots of bird feeders set up that are a magnet for wildlife.
 I saw various birds and squirrels (including the smallest little squirrel I’ve ever seen!!) but while my dad was in there he saw racoons, chipmunks and hummingbirds as well!
 The rangers at the centre will also give various talks and there are some hands on experiences with some creatures, such as snakes.

-Indiana Dunes Visitor Centre
+Indiana Dunes National Park Visitor Centre

-The Indiana Dunes State Park is located in the town of Chesterton, but around 1 mile down the road in Porter is the Indiana Dunes Visitor Centre.
+The Indiana Dunes National Park is located in the town of Chesterton, but around 1 mile down the road in Porter is the Indiana Dunes Visitor Centre.
 This is worth a visit if you’ve completed the 3 Dune Challenge.
 You can pick up a free ‘I conquered the 3 Dune Challenge’ postcard and bumper sticker (multiple designs to choose from) and there are 3 Dune Challenge t-shirts and hoodies for sale (which are different from the regular Indiana Dunes t-shirts that are available WITHIN the park).
 Make sure you sign the visitors book as well!
 They had a poster on display of the 2017 visitor stats and how many people visited from various states as well as the international visitor count (the UK was 4th in international visitors to Indiana Dunes!).

 Tips For Visiting Indiana Dunes